Krkonoše National Park: Tourism

 The Giant Mountains are the highest and most visited Czech mountains.
 Traditional excursion destinations include Sněžka, the source of the Elbe, the Pančava, Elbe and Mumlava waterfalls, the nature trail through the Černohorské rašeliniště peat bog, the Obří důl valley, the ancient forest of Dvorský les and the mountain hut Luční bouda.
 Tourists' destinations include, for example, the Štěpánka lookout tower on the border of the Giant Mountains and the Jizera Mountains.

 A record number of tourists visited the Krkonoše National Park in 2022.
 The park recorded more than 12.1 million visits, which is 250,000 more than in the previous record year of 2018.
 This is based on anonymized data on the movement of users of mobile operator services and data from automatic counters on the border of the Krkonoše National Park's rest areas.

 Mass tourism also brings negative consequences.
 According to the park management, tourists often leave a lot of garbage on site, the removal of which is very expensive.
 Tourists often violate the park rules and enter quiet areas outside the marked paths.
 In some areas of the park, for example at the top of Sněžka, additional barriers have been placed to prevent unauthorized entry of unruly visitors outside the official movement routes.

 2025

-On March 2025 Krkonoše National Park has initiated a project to restore the European silver fir (Abies alba) population, which has declined to a mere 0.46% of the forest composition due to factors like soil acidification, air pollution, climate change, and pests.
+In March 2025 Krkonoše National Park has initiated a project to restore the European silver fir (Abies alba) population, which has declined to a mere 0.46% of the forest composition due to factors like soil acidification, air pollution, climate change, and pests.
 Historically, silver firs constituted about 15% of the region's forests.
 The restoration effort involves collecting grafts from selected healthy silver firs, with over 1,500 grafts harvested from 50 trees at higher altitudes.
 These grafts will be cultivated into seedlings to establish a seed orchard, aiming to increase the silver fir population to approximately 1.5% in the near future.
 The first seedlings are expected to be planted back into the wild in three years, but the project's long-term success will span several decades, reflecting the slow growth nature of forest ecosystems.